 “Imagine if women weren’t made to feel like they were weak, they’re actually going through something powerful and amazing and they were going to take some time for themselves.
 That’s empowering.”

-Like so many young girls, the idea of acknowledging a period horrified me.
+Like so many young people, the idea of acknowledging a period horrified me.
 Everyone I know has a story that ends with tears of shame and a jumper tied around the waist.
-Secrecy is at the centre of all Western ideas around menstruation, just look at advertising around it.
-From the baffling use of blue liquids to the active, glowing white women in white bikinis, this blatantly distorted image of periods implies only one thing – how you feel about periods and how you deal with them is wrong and weird.
+Secrecy is at the centre of all Western ideas around menstruation, just look at the advertising around it – from the baffling use of blue liquids to the active, glowing white women in white bikinis, this blatantly distorted image of periods implies only one thing – how you feel about periods and how you deal with them is wrong and weird.

 In te ao Māori, there was no cause for shame, only celebration, Michele says.